-For example, she suggested that Follow Me printing (also known as secure pull printing) could give employees the opportunity to retrieve their documents from a remote printer while preventing co-workers from getting their hands on sensitive information.
-Instead of printing to a nearby personal or workgroup printer and sprinting to the device before someone else picks up your pay stub (for example), you could send the document to a secure Follow Me print queue.
+For example, she suggested that secure pull printing solutions (also known as secure pull printing solutions) could give employees the opportunity to retrieve their documents from a remote printer while preventing co-workers from getting their hands on sensitive information.
+Instead of printing to a nearby personal or workgroup printer and sprinting to the device before someone else picks up your pay stub (for example), you could send the document to a secure pull print queue.
 Your sensitive documents would be stored in a secure print queue and only printed when you have authenticated your identity at any nearby device (via a proximity card, PIN code, or other means).

 This reminded me of a time when I worked in my university’s computing center in the area where our mainframe was located.
 Professors, students, and other users would initiate a print job with a banner page that showed the name of the person who submitted the job.
 My co-workers and I would separate the various reports and place them in alphabetically ordered slots until their owners came to retrieve them.
 Users would show their University IDs and we would hand over any documents that belonged to them.

-The system was secure, but there was nothing “Follow Me” about it unless the user already happened to be in the basement of the engineering building that housed our data center.
+The system was secure, but there was nothing for protecting information in it unless the user already happened to be in the basement of the engineering building that housed our data center.
 Some users would walk a half a mile or more to retrieve their output.
+It was "Find and Collect Your Print".
 Since our university was located in northern Michigan, frostbite was a far greater health risk than “sitting disease.”

 The original LRS print management solution was designed to address this very problem.
 Instead of making the users walk to the printer, LRS software made it possible to put the printers where workers were and use the network to deliver the documents.
 With the arrival of inexpensive desktop laser printers, it was even possible for every user to have a printer at his or her own desk.
-Sort of a “Send to Me” document strategy instead of Follow Me printing.
+Sort of a “Send to Me” document strategy instead of secure pull printing solution.

 This approach minimized the time employees spent chasing down their print jobs, which saved a lot of time.
 It also improved security by delivering documents directly to the authorized user.
 However, it increased the cost of hardware, toner, ink, paper, and other consumables.
 Larger printer fleets also meant greater complexity for IT departments that had to define, troubleshoot and support greater numbers of devices.